cwfergus/failureproject/README.txt

 1) Set your working directory to the location of the scripts/raw data
 	a) To do this write setwd("script location path") or use file>Change dir...
 		- script location path example: setwd("C:/Users/cferguson/Desktop/Failure_List")
 	b) If you have not typed in the path correctly you will get an error.
+If you have changed to an incorrect directory you won't get an error till the next step

-2) Source the failurelist.R script with the following command: source('failurelist.R')
+2) Source the failuredata.R script with the following command: source('failuredata.R')

 3) Enter the data file name.
 If it is not in the same folder as the script, you must put a path.
 You can add the extension or not. ex) If your data (lastyear.tab) is saved in a folder (called data) that is within the same folder as the script your filename would be: data/lastyear